Key highlights

 Dedicated hosting

-Dedicated servers come at a higher price because you are renting an entire physical server exclusively for your use.
-This means premium performance, security and customization but also higher operational costs.
+Dedicated servers are more expensive because you rent an entire physical server exclusively for your use.
+This means premium performance, security and customization, but also higher operational costs.

-Dedicated hosting is best for high-traffic websites, enterprises and resource-heavy applications.
+Dedicated hosting is best suited for high-traffic websites, enterprises and resource-intensive applications.
 They require full server control and maximum uptime.

 Also read: When Should I Invest in a Dedicated Server?